zachnieto/neatqueueweb/docs/README.md

 > Currently supports three substitutions:
 > 1. `HOST`: Randomly select a player name
 > 2. `QUEUENUM`: Substitute the queue number
-> 3. `PASSWORD#`: Generate a random string of characters, where # is the length of the password.
+> 3. `PASSWORD#T`: Generate a random string of characters, where # is the length of the password,
+> and T is the type of characters to be in the password.
+> There are currently 5 supported password types:
+> 1. `L`: Lowercase Letters only
+> 2. `U`: Uppercase Letters only
+> 3. `N`: Numbers only
+> 4. `C`: Lowercase and Uppercase Letters
+> 5. `A`: Lowercase Letters, Uppercase Letters, and Numbers
 >Example:  \
-> `/lobbydetails set "Host: HOST, Lobby Name: QUEUENUM, Lobby Password: PASSWORD4"`  \
+> `/lobbydetails set "Host: HOST, Lobby Name: QUEUENUM, Lobby Password: PASSWORD8A"`  \
-> would substitute to  \
+> could substitute to  \
-> `"Host: @NeatZ, Lobby Name: 12345, Lobby Password: DjmO`  \
+> `"Host: @NeatZ, Lobby Name: 12345, Lobby Password: D83mA76x`  \
 > You can further enhance the visuals using Markdown formatting.
 #### Usage: `/lobbydetails location [location]`
  #### Arguments